Length: 14 – 16 cm

 Bullfinches lay 4-7 pale blue eggs with red-brown mottled, which incubate for 12-14 days by the female who is helped and fed by the male.
 Chicks are fed with insects and seeds that are brought to the nest by the male.
 They fledge at 12-18 days.

 Bullfinches have a varied diet which includes seeds, weeds, insects, sunflower hearts, nuts, grain, berries and buds.
 Young bullfinches eat mainly live food brought to them by their parents.

 In gardens bullfinches can be seen hanging at a seed feeder or pecking at a suet cake.

 Their preference for the buds on trees meant general licences allowing the trapping and culling of bullfinches were available until relatively recently.

 Where to see them

-Bullfinches can be seen all year round throughout the UK except the far north of Scotland particularly in woodlands, orchards and hedges.
+Bullfinches can be seen all year round throughout the UK except the far north of Scotland.
+Look out for them in woodlands, orchards, and hedges.

 Did you know?

 The bullfinch gets its name from its front-heavy, bull-headed appearance.